kbarbary/website/pages/index.rst

    * |google+| `Google+ <http://plus.google.com/kylebarbary?rel=author>`_
    * |linkedin| `Linkedin <http://www.linkedin.com/pub/kyle-barbary/80/8b5/b91>`_

-I am currently a Cosmology Data Science Fellow at `Berkeley Center for Cosmological Physics`_.
-I study cosmology using Type Ia supernovae as part of the `Nearby Supernova Factory`_ (SNfactory) and the `Dark Energy Survey`_ (DES).
-SNfactory is an experiment designed to study nearby Type Ia supernovae in depth in order to enhance their use for cosmology.
-DES is a five-year imaging program on a telescope in Chile, designed to measure Dark Energy with unprecedented precision.
+I am a Project Scientist at the `Berkeley Center for Cosmological Physics`_ and a Data Science Fellow at the `Berkeley Institute for Data Science`_ at UC Berkeley.
+In part of my job, I study cosmology using Type Ia supernovae as part of the `Nearby Supernova Factory`_ (SNfactory) SNfactory is an experiment designed to study nearby Type Ia supernovae in depth in order to enhance their use for cosmology.

 Previously, I was a postdoc at `Argonne National Lab`_, in the High Energy Physics division.
 I did my PhD at `UC Berkeley`_ with Saul